hluk/CopyQ/docs/scripting-api.rst

    Returns paths and flags used by the application.

-   E.g. following command prints path to configuration file.
+   E.g. following command prints path to configuration file:

    .. code-block:: bash